Nault/docs/_posts/2021-02-13-custom-work-server.md

 * Huge speed improvement of 10-40x compared to webGL
 * Allows custom multiplier up to 64x
 * Works in both web and desktop app (with limitations mentioned below)
-* Future-proof in case of the work algorithm changes to Equihash and webGL can't be done
+* Future-proof in case of the work algorithm changes and webGL can't be done

 ## How To